What is ergonomics?

 In order to safeguard children’s health and ensure they learn well, rather than have them adapt to their furniture, their furniture should adapt to them.

 As children grow, all moll desks and chairs can be adjusted to their current height and proportions, which makes them ergonomic at all times.
-Being able to adjust the position of the backrest and the seat depth are as important as adjusting the height of the desk and chair.
+Being able to adjust the position of the backrest and the seat depth is as important as adjusting the height of the desk and chair.

 Why tilt the desktop?

-All desktops of moll desks can be tilted at different angles to ensure the child sits in a relaxed, back-friendly and comfortable position for different tasks.
+All desktops of moll desks can be tilted at different angles to ensure the child sits in a relaxed, back-friendly, and comfortable position for different tasks.

-moll desks have an anti-slip feature to prevent objects from sliding off the desk when the desktop is tilted.
+moll children desks have an anti-slip feature to prevent objects from sliding off the desk when the desktop is tilted.